KingWaffleIII/kommander/README.md

 ### SMTP

-**Additionally, Django has support for password reset emails.
+**Django has support for password reset emails.
 To use this feature, you must fill in the details of an email account in `kommander/email_config.json`.**
+**Additionally, you must also change `init_sites.py` and replace `kommander.planetwaffle.net` with your own production domain and `dev.planetwaffle.net` with your own development domain.
+These can be `http://localhost`.**

 ### Superuser Account